keepdevops/redline2/README.md

 ---

-## 🌟 **What is REDLINE?**
+## 🌟 **What is VarioSync?**

-REDLINE is a comprehensive **financial data analysis platform** that provides data downloading, viewing, filtering, and analysis capabilities with both modern GUI and web interfaces.
+VarioSync is a comprehensive **financial data analysis platform** that provides data downloading, viewing, filtering, and analysis capabilities with both modern GUI and web interfaces.
 It supports multiple data sources, formats, and deployment methods for professional financial data analysis.

 **Perfect for:**
 - 📊 **Financial Analysts** - Professional data analysis tools